LeonardoBerlatto/python-covid19-brazil/README.md

 # :bar_chart: python-covid19-brasil
-Project used to study COVID-19 data in Brazil
+Project used to study Brazil COVID-19 data

 ## :book: About